 Six years before opening their vineyard, the Jaynes invested in eight French varietals of vines, buying root stock from the Kendall Jackson nursery.
 Victoria Valley has a small annual productions (about 2,000 cases), and thus often sells out of a vintage before it begins producing a new one.
 Still, on a given day, shoppers can choose from around nine wines, with Bentley's Best (a chardonnay), Pulse (a red blend) and Table Rock (a white) usually available.

 The cafe and shop is housed in a beautiful chateau-style building and is great place to grab a bite while enjoying both the wine and the view of the vineyards and nearby Table Rock Mountain.

-Wine samplings (five for $7) and bottles can be purchased in the shop, and visitors have been known to open their new bottle while dining and viewing the vineyards.
-Jayne says the winery also hosts a number of events featuring chef pairings and also musicians, ranging from casual outings to formal dinners.
-For a calendar of upcoming events, visit www.victoriavalleyvineyards.com.
+Wine samplings and bottles can be purchased in the shop, and visitors have been known to open their new bottle while dining and viewing the vineyards.
+The winery also hosts a number of events featuring chef pairings and also musicians, ranging from casual outings to formal dinners.